Corsinvest/cv4pve-autosnap/README.md

 The --keep tells that it should be kept 2 snapshots, if there are more than 2 snapshots, the 3 one will be erased (sorted by creation time).
 The --state save memory VM.
+The --timeout specify the timeout remove/creation snapshot.

+When create a snapshot the software add "auto" prefix of the name the snapshot.

 ## Clean a VM/CT one time